Visiting the Clinic

 This covers the costs of any procedures and tests - microsuction equipment, endoscope decontamination, hearing tests, blood tests and any scans you may have during your visit.
 These fees tend to vary between clinic locations and are independent of my private care to you, hence why the bills are separate.

-For example, 9 Harley Street’s current facility fees are:
+For example, 9 Harley Street’s current facility fees for self-paying patients are:

 Microsuction of the ear - £140